excitement-engineer/ktor-graphql/CONTRIBUTING.md

 ./gradlew bintrayUpload
 ```

+Make sure to publish the release on bintray, it will initially be set as "unpublished".

 Make sure to tag a release in git and update the release notes on Github.

 Once published, add [release notes](https://github.com/excitement-engineer/ktor-graphql/tags).